STS-3xx

 Space Shuttle missions designated STS-3xx (officially called Launch On Need (LON) missions) were rescue missions which would have been mounted to rescue the crew of a Space Shuttle if their vehicle was damaged and deemed unable to make a successful reentry.
 Such a mission would have been flown if Mission Control determined that the heat shielding tiles and reinforced carbon-carbon panels of a currently flying orbiter were damaged beyond the repair capabilities of the available on-orbit repair methods.
 These missions were also referred to as Launch on Demand (LOD) and Contingency Shuttle Crew Support.
 The program was initiated following loss of Space Shuttle Columbia in 2003.
-No mission of this type was launched during the Space Shuttle program.
+No mission of this type was launched before the Space Shuttle program ended in 2011.

 Procedure

 The orbiter and four of the crew which were due to fly the next planned mission would be retasked to the rescue mission.
 The planning and training processes for a rescue flight would allow NASA to launch the mission within a period of 40 days of its being called up.
 During that time the damaged (or disabled) shuttle's crew would have to take refuge on the International Space Station (ISS).
 The ISS is able to support both crews for around 80 days, with oxygen supply being the limiting factor.
 Within NASA, this plan for maintaining the shuttle crew at the ISS is known as Contingency Shuttle Crew Support (CSCS) operations.
 Up to STS-121 all rescue missions were to be designated STS-300.

-In the case of an abort to orbit, where the shuttle could have been unable to reach the ISS orbit and the thermal protection system inspections suggested that the shuttle could not have returned to Earth safely, the ISS may have been capable of descent down to meet the shuttle.
+In the case of an abort to orbit, where the shuttle could have been unable to reach the ISS orbit and the thermal protection system inspections suggested that the shuttle could not have returned to Earth safely, the ISS may have been capable of descending to meet the shuttle.
 Such a procedure was known as a joint underspeed recovery.